 4Changing The Modes

-When you get to see your shots at leisure, take the time to analyze them properly.
+When you get to see your shots at leisure, take the time to analyse them properly.
 A good photographer would always know what they want to accomplish with any picture.
-You may not even want to make your main subject in the very center of the photograph.
+You may not even want to make your main subject the very centre of the photograph.
 In fact, you can explore a unique composition.

 Move your frame around and see what different compositions look like.
-Even turning a shot sideways may add a whole new level of interest in your passion for photography.
+Even turning a shot sideways may add a whole new level of interest to your passion for photography.